Pranima23/project-search-2/README.md

     Also, kept related models (already created and messed up in items app)in the related apps

 4. signup, login and logout added
-left: reset password feature in login, invalid entry message at invalid entry
+left: reset password feature in login

-5. some functions related to cart
+5. cart functions

+6. reservation functions

+7. feedback system